linxichen/jq_nobond_noadjustment/README.md

 	+ Use a class to contain model parameters and solution specific parameters.
 	+ Put helper functions into appropriate header.
 	+ Figure out a way to separate model "things" from solution "things".
 Model things like steady states, eureka should be put in a different header file.
 But the difficulty lies in the unpredictable (even at compile time) number/dimension of objects.
 For example, different models have different number of endogenous state variables and shocks, then how should we deal with grid point creation and initial guess?
 Maybe a multidimensional matrix/array can deal with this, but this would be henious to read and Juan wouldn't like it.

-## To-do List
-+ Study why no shrinking, multiple equilibria or what?
-	+ Rewrite eureka using objects
-	+ Could it be that the grid points are too sparse?
-	+ ~~Newton labor too harsh on convergence?~~ I played with it.
-Not a problem.
-+ Write eureka in terms of objects.
-Takes in an object of augmented state and some auxillary things, spits out an object of control variables, given an parameter object.
-+ Try how to call QZ from LAPACK
-+ Compare speed of function pointer v.s. functor approach in finding Newton' method